Superconducting-Circuits-Research-Group/labber-drivers/MultiQubit_PulseGenerator/MultiQubit_PulseGenerator_Doc.md

 - Sample rate: xxx samples per second
 - Number of points: number of samples
 - First pulse delays[s]: the time interval between the center of the pulse and the start of the output
-- Trim waveform to sequence: send the waveform from the first point to the last non-zero point
+- Trim waveform to sequence: send the waveform from the first point to the last non-zero point.
+But it doesn't trim the readout waveform.
 - Trim both start and end: send the waveform from the first non-zero point to the last non-zero point
 - Align pulses to end of waveform: If Ture, the pulse will be at the end of the waveform regardless of 'First pulse delays', unless it is very large or negative.